DETAILED ACTION

 Regarding the language regarding the fast reaction and the slow reaction, differ-ing reaction rates would be expected in the composition of Bieber et al. in view of the fact that different curing agents are used (the thiol compound and the tertiary amine) which will necessarily result in different cure times.

-In this manner the combination of references teaches a two part composition that contains each of the claimed components and claim 1 is rendered obvious.
+In this manner the newly added language does not distinguish the instant claims from the prior art teaching found in the primary reference Bieber et al. This combination of references results in a two part composition that contains each of the claimed components and renders claim 1 is obvious.

 For claims 3 and 4, see paragraphs 65-74 which teaches the addition of a flexibi-lizing agent.
 Specifically paragraph 74 teaches preparing one from a OH terminated copolymer of butadiene and acrylonitrile.
 The agent is found in Table 2 and used in the working examples.